loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 Use pre-processing middleware to apply custom logic for various endpoints in your application.
 Do this by registering handler functions to perform certain operations when HTTP requests are made to specific endpoint or endpoints.

-{% include important.html content="

-Always register pre-processing middleware in a phase before `routes`, for example `initial` or `parse`.
+{% include important.html content="Always register pre-processing middleware in a phase before `routes`, for example `initial` or `parse`.
 " %}

 Pre-processing middleware must call `next()` at the end of the handler function to pass control to the next middleware.